MattiHyyppa/3D-visualization/README.md

 ## Prerequisites

 - Install Scala, check the [docs](https://www.scala-lang.org/download/).
-First, install Java 8 and then Scala build tool (sbt).
+First, install Java 8 (or 11) and then Scala build tool (sbt).

 ## Running the application